The Kima Transaction Back End

 Get some KIMA tokens to use for transaction fees

-If you are developing on the KIMA testnet, you can acquire test KIMA tokens from our faucet site.
-For mainnet, there is a list of exhanges where you can buy KIMA tokens here.
+If you are developing on the KIMA testnet, you can acquire test KIMA tokens from our faucet sitearrow-up-right.
+For mainnet, there is a list of exchanges where you can buy KIMA tokens herearrow-up-right.

 Follow the instructions here if you have not used a faucet before.